soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 addpath('_data');
 ```

+Key parameters setting:

-Key parameters setting. 'mix' is set to 0 by default, which means there's no AV.
+ 'mix' is set to 0 by default, which means there's no AV.
 While 'mix = 1' means the mixed traffic scenario. 'controllerType' set the control strategies for mixed traffic control.

 'controllerType' value to strategies: